ChrisPlta/AM01_website22_CP/content/blogs/_index.md

 ---
 date: "2017-10-31T22:27:21-05:00"
 draft: false
-image: pic02.jpg
+image: my_work_header.jpg
 slug: blogs
-title: Lifestyle
+title: My Work
 ---

-My blogs about technology and lifestyle.
+Some of my previous work, ranging from simple dashboards in Power BI to more applied statistics in R.